 Soundscape management is a priority for ADM Aéroports de Montréal.
 It aims to mitigate the noise impacts of air operations and to maintain a harmonious cohabitation with neighbouring communities.
-In 2019, ADM drew up an action plan to optimize soundscape management.
-ADM hired Helios, a firm with expertise in this area, to identify and analyze best practices at 30 comparable international airports.

 THE ACTION PLAN

 The 2019-2023 Soundscape Management Action Plan is composed of some 20 actions in eight categories:

 Noise Abatement Procedures (landing and takeoff);

 Noise Measurement and Soundscape Reports;

 Soundscape management around airports is governed in Canada by the Aeronautics Act and the Canadian Aviation Regulations.
 Transport Canada is the agency responsible for ensuring compliance with the rules for controlling and mitigating noise generated by air traffic and has the power to impose sanctions on pilots and carriers who contravene these rules.

 Under its lease with Transport Canada, ADM is responsible for handling noise complaints, among others.

 The Commitment to managing soundscape-related complaints explains the operating procedures in place, the handling of complaints, the analyses, and the follow-ups that may result.
 The Commitment - Management of Soundscape Complaints is available online.